Exploring Consistency in Graph Representations:from Graph Kernels to Graph Neural Networks: Consistency Principles

 \subsection{Key Properties: Monotonic Decrease \& Order Consistency}

 To effectively capture relational structures, we design the IGKs to progressively differentiate between graphs.
 With each iteration, additional structural features are considered, enabling the distinction of graphs that may have been indistinguishable in earlier iterations.
 This implies two properties: (1) the kernel values monotonically decrease with larger iterations, as the similarity between two graphs decreases with the consideration of more features; and (2) the similarity rankings across different iterations should remain consistent, meaning that graphs deemed dissimilar in early iterations should not be considered similar in later iterations.
-We then formally define these two properties and demonstrate how they can lead to a non-decreasing margin (better performance) in the binary classification task. \begin{definition}[Monotonic Decrease] The normalized iterative graph kernels $\tilde{\mathbb{K}}_{\mathcal{F}_{c},\phi}(x, y, i)$ are said to be monotonically decreasing if and only if:
+We then provide formal definitions for these two properties and prove how they can improve generalization in the binary classification task.